beton-ochoa/beton-ochoa.github.io/index.md

 ### About me

-**Gilberto Ochoa Ruiz** is a researcher in **Computer Vision, Machine Learning and Internet of Things.** affiliated to the  [**Advanced AI Research Group**]( https://tec.mx/es/investigacion/inteligencia-artificial-avanzada) at **Tecnologico de Monterrey**.
+**Gilberto Ochoa Ruiz** is a researcher in **Computer Vision**, Machine Learning and Internet of Things. affiliated to the  [**Advanced AI Research Group**]( https://tec.mx/es/investigacion/inteligencia-artificial-avanzada) at **Tecnologico de Monterrey**.
 He has participated as associated researcher and lecturer in several programs accredited by the CONACYT PNPC program, geared around Computer Science and Communication and Information Technologies.
-He obtained a master in **Computer Vision in Robotics** from [Heriot-Watt University](https://www.hw.ac.uk/)  and a PhD in Computer Vision and Electronic Imaging from the Universite de Bourgogne ([[](https://tec.mx/es/investigacion/inteligencia-artificial-avanzada)Laboratoire d'Imagerie et Vision Artificielle](https://imvia.u-bourgogne.fr/en/laboratory)).
+He obtained a master in **Computer Vision in Robotics** from [Heriot-Watt University](https://www.hw.ac.uk/)  and a PhD in Computer Vision and Electronic Imaging from the **Universite de Bourgogne**, in the [Laboratoire d'Imagerie et Vision Artificielle](https://imvia.u-bourgogne.fr/en/laboratory)).

-He is member of the Sistema Nacional de Investigadores (SNI, Rank I) and of the CONACYT Network on Applied Computational Network (RedICA), the **Mexican Societies of IA (SMIA) and Computer Sc.
+He is member of the **Sistema Nacional de Investigadores** (SNI, Rank I) and of the CONACYT **Network on Applied Computational Network (RedICA)**, the **Mexican Societies of IA (SMIA) and Computer Sc.
 (AMEXCOMP)**, as well as the **Latinx in AI** ([LXAI](https://www.latinxinai.org/)) Coalition.
 He as served as reviewer for ICLR, ICML, CVPR and IJCNN and as general chair of the Latinx in Computer Vision Workshops at  ([LXAI @ CVPR](https://www.latinxinai.org/cvpr-2021-about)  and  ([LXAI @ ICCV](https://www.latinxinai.org/iccv-2021-about) and as part of the organization or technical program committees of these efforts, as well as other conferences.
 He is part of the academic staff o the **Artificial Intelligence Hub** at **Tecnologico de Monterrey** and he became recently academic partner of the [Erasmus Mundus Master in Computational Colour and Spectral Imaging](https://cosi-master.eu/cosi-master-degree/)

+He is also part of the [LXAI Supercomputing innitiative](https://www.latinxinai.org/supercomputer-about) with Nvidia and LatinX in AI for providing better access to hardware resources to students and researchers in Latin Amercica.

 ---